 If you owe $25,000 or less, you can qualify for the IRS’ streamlined installment agreement, which does not require any financial disclosures and is a simple process to set up.
 Some people who owe more than this amount will work to pay it down to $25,000 specifically so they can qualify for the streamlined agreement.
 To do this, go to the IRS website and download Form 9465, Installment Agreement Request.
 It can also be submitted online.

 The strategy promised by most of those shady tax resolution firms who say you can pay “pennies on the dollar” is the Offer-In-Compromise (OIC).
-This is a legitimate plan offered by the IRS, and, when it succeeds, taxpayers can end up paying 20 percent or less than the amount of their full tax debt.
+This is a legitimate plan offered by the IRS, and, when it succeeds, taxpayers can end up paying 20 percent or less than the amount of their full back taxes.

 Keep in mind, however, that the success rate for the OIC is around 40 percent, according to the IRS.
 That’s not bad but far from the success rate that a disreputable tax resolution firm advertises.
 You can visit the OIC pre-qualifier on the IRS website to see if it’s an option for you.